dagraham/etm-tk/etmTk/help/REPORTS.md

 ### -d DEPTH

-CLI only.
 The default, `-d 0`, includes all outline levels.
 Use `-d 1` to include only level 1, `-d 2` to include levels 1 and 2 and so forth.
+This setting applies to the CLI only.
+In the GUI use the command *set outline depth*.

 For example, modifying the report above by adding `-d 3` would give the
 following: